aanddy36/pc-apps/src/content/theServices/en/web-design.md

 title: "Web Design"
 group: "Technology"
 image: "/src/assets/imagess/web-design.jpg"
+description: "We design attractive and practical websites that reflect the identity of your brand.
+Our team of web designers and developers works closely with your company to understand its requirements and goals."
 articleTitle1: "Web Design"
 articleText1: "We excel in creating attractive and practical websites that reflect your brand's identity and foster an empathetic connection with users.
 Our team of web designers and developers collaborates closely with your company to understand its requirements and goals, thus crafting a website that is easy to navigate and fully optimized for search engines."
 articleTitle2: "What Does It Involve?"